GearHost/Docs/ASP-parenting-paths.md

     /page/page.asp, line 2
     The Include file '../includes/something.asp' cannot contain '..' to indicate the parent directory.

-Our advanced platform doesn't allow you to enable parent paths.
-You can enable classic ASP parent paths on each CloudSite by creating a file named applicationHost.xdt and placing it in the website root (not the web directory) using the code below.
+Our advanced platform doesn't allow you to enable parent paths by default.
+You can however enable classic ASP parent paths on each CloudSite by creating a file named applicationHost.xdt and placing it in the /site folder using the code below.

+// Please notice this is not the webroot of your application but rather the /site folder off the root CloudSite for example c:\home\site\applicationHost.xdt

     <?xml version="1.0"?>
     <configuration xmlns:xdt="http://schemas.microsoft.com/XML-Document-Transform">